eurojet/mvc-content-neg/README.md

 Updated to Spring Boot version 1.1.10

-Internatinalization I18N with Englis and Spanish
+Internatinalization I18N with English and Spanish

 Only JSP and JSTL standard views.